 - Added a "Physical Limitation" question to the Oregon Tobacco Quit Line and

 - Facilitated relationship building among local disability service providers and Tobacco Prevention and Education Programs.
 There is a Tobacco Prevention and Education Programs program in every Local Health Department and Tribe across the state.

 For more information:

 Angela Weaver, Project Manager, Oregon Office on Disability and Health, 503-494-1205, email@example.com

 Hilde Hinkel, MPH, Health Systems Policy Specialist, Oregon Health Authority, Public Health Division, Health Promotion and Chronic Disease Prevention Section, 971-673-3182, firstname.lastname@example.org

 Tobacco Education Program Resources

-Webinar: Supporting Oregonians with Disabilities to be Tobacco Free
+Webinar: What’s New in Supporting Oregonians with Disabilities to be Tobacco Free